50 Worked Examples: Units, Conversion Factors & Dimensional Analysis

 which is the Reynolds number.

-As a result of our dimensional analysis then
+As a result of the dimensional analysis, then

 or in explicit form

-But the important grouping that comes out of this problem is
+But the critical grouping that comes out of this problem is

 The relationship between the force and the tip deflection can be written in the general functional form as